 The woman evaluating whether she should take a walk after dinner every day can decide for herself.
 Do I feel refreshed?
 She might decide she feels annoyed, like she wasted a half an hour of her day.

 If she feels annoyed every day after she takes a walk, she should find another activity.
 She might do better with an exercise bike where she can catch up on her favorite TV show.
 She might like being outside, but want to do something more strenuous, like wind sprints.
 It all depends on what she thinks lies at the root of her annoyance.

 When doing a study of one less common, but no less important, is to collect objective data.
 Does regular walking help my blood pressure?
 How does it affect my heart rate?
 Does it help my problem with constipation?
 Does it affect my weight?
 How about my waist size?

-Take the measurements you need to take and record.
+When you’re doing a study of one, take the measurements you need to take and record for later reference.

 Your dream journal is a handy place to make these notations.